 During the summer, water usage can go up over 100% which strains water supplies.
 This is called peak demand and is similar to the pressure put on power plants when everyone cranks up their air conditioners at the same time.

-Like most plants, turf grass has both growing and dormant periods.
-We don’t like to see dry brown grass on our lawns, even though they might be dormant and still healthy, so we apply extra water in an effort to keep our grass green year round.
+Like most plants, turfgrass has both growing and dormant periods.
+We do not like to see dry brown grass on our lawns, even though they might be dormant and still healthy, so we apply extra water in an effort to keep our grass green year round.

 The fertilizers, insecticides, and herbicides we apply to our lawns contribute to pollution even before they arrive at our homes.
 This is not unique to lawn care products but worth mentioning.
 Manufacturing products and packaging uses resources and energy and generates air pollution and toxic effluents.
 The fossil fuel-powered trucks and cars we use to transport products from the factory to the store to our homes add to air pollution.